MitchFawcett/SmartPhone/Codebook.md

 * y_test.txt
 * y_train.txt

 Source data files not used:
 * Files in the Inertial Signals folders.

 These were not seen to be critical to the dataset requested by the instructor.
 The dimensions of the set of files that I chose to use were consistent with one another and "made sense".
- The inertial files seemed to be extraneous to the assignment.
-The FAQ appeared to confirm this.
+The inertial files seemed to be extraneous to the assignment and the FAQ appeared to confirm this.